 Test The L Limit

 By this point, we have to test the L limit.
-If you first turned your barrel adjuster clockwise, turn it back counterclockwise.
+If you first turn your barrel adjuster clockwise, turn it back counterclockwise.
 Shift outward one ring.
 Shift back to the smallest ring.
 If the chain is shifting back to the smallest ring sufficiently fast, you have successfully adjusted the L screw!

 Our only concern right now is how fast it is shifting inwards, we are not taking into account how it shifts outwards.
 If the shifting is taking time, turn your L screw out one quarter and try shifting again.